 Program design is an iterative process; you are continually revising your data definitions, which induces program changes, which may cause you to redesign your data definitions, and so on.
 So when you find yourself wanting to copy and paste lots of code, you might want to reconsider how you're representing information in your program.
 In the case of zombie, you might step back and see that although the game consists of a player, dead zombies, live zombies, and a mouse, these things have much in common.
 What changes over time about each of them is their position.
-Otherwise, what makes them different is how they are rendered does not change over the course of the game-a dead zombie is always drawn as a gray dot; a live zombie is always drawn as a green dot; etc. Taking this view, we can represent the position of each entity uniformly using a single class.
+Otherwise, what makes them different is how they are rendered visually.
+But it's important to note that way any of these things are rendered does not change over the course of the game-a dead zombie is always drawn as a gray dot; a live zombie is always drawn as a green dot; etc. Taking this view, we can represent the position of each entity uniformly using a single class.
 This avoids duplicating method definitions since there is only a single class to represent each of these entities.